Electrostatics/go2pdb/README.md

 # Retrieve PDB entries annotated with specific GO codes

 This code retrieves [Protein DataBank](https://www.rcsb.org/) protein structure entries for proteins that have been annotated in [UniProt](https://www.uniprot.org/) with specific [Gene Ontology](http://geneontology.org/) codes.
-This is useful for performing structural bioinformatics analysess (e.g., electrostatics comparisons, etc.) across proteins with similar functions.
+This is useful for performing structural bioinformatics analyses (e.g., electrostatics comparisons, etc.) across proteins with similar functions.

 This code also uses the [Gene Ontology Annotation database](https://www.ebi.ac.uk/GOA/) for enhanced annotation beyond what can be queried from UniProt.
 This index is updated approximately every 4 weeks and can be [downloaded via FTP](ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/PDB/).